-- 5. If the level is below the lower mark, add fluid into the tube to bring it to the upper mark.
-Use Honda Premium Formula Automatic Transmission Fluid or an equivalent DEXRON® II Automatic Transmission Fluid (ATF) only. - 6.
-Insert the dipstick back in the transmission.
+- If the level is below the lower mark, add fluid into the tube to bring it to the upper mark.
+Use Honda Premium Formula Automatic Transmission Fluid or an equivalent DEXRON® II Automatic Transmission Fluid (ATF) only. - Insert the dipstick all the way back in the transmission.